 During these uncertain times, companies are seeking employees who can adapt and learn.
 Moreover, applicants who are creative and can handle remote work have a significant advantage.

 Highlighting the right soft skills for a resume make you stand out from a sea of applicants.
-If you’re not sure which skills to include, keep reading!

 Key soft skills for a resume